bullarules/bullarules/README.md

-- 👋 Hi, I’m @bullarules
+- 👋 Hi, Welcome to my Page
 - 👀 I’m interested in Data Science and Analytics
 - 🌱 I’m currently a Data Analyst and starting off BackEnd Development
 - 💞️ I’m looking to collaborate on BackEnd NodeJs projects.